 This is Terrilyn Smith's story, as told to Charmin Michelle.

 Research and select a doctor in my area for months.

 Meet with a Patient Care Coordinator to review steps required by my private insurance to cover costs.

 And a sleep study.

+This was my vertical sleeve gastrectomy process.
 All of the above took five months to complete in order for my case to be submitted to my insurance.
-This was solely for submission to my insurance.
-The surgery was approved and scheduled for 6/11/2018.
+The surgery was approved and scheduled for June 11, 2018.

 That was the day my life changed.

 In my 20's, I was diagnosed with Hashimoto's Thyroiditis, which means my thyroid was enlarged and didn't produce enough hormones for my body to function properly.
 This caused excessive weight gain and fatigue.
 I fought this disease for seven years; seven long years of up-and-down weight loss and weight gain.

 My body was exhausted.